dataobservatory-eu/music/content/post/2022-11-22-surveyharmonies/index.md

 ## Who we are asking?

 We are asking music professionals in almost 100 artistic, technical or managerial roles.
-The way we form the questions make your answers comparable to the worlds largest database of musicians' (anonymous) income and working condition database, and many non-music specific survey programs, such as Eurobaromter or the European Values Survey.
+The way we form the questions make your answers comparable to the worlds largest database of musicians' (anonymous) income and working condition database, and many non-music specific survey programs, such as Eurobarometer or the European Values Survey.

 ## What are we asking?

 We are asking questions that have been asked before.
+We created a small demonstration survey to show how we can better understand gender diversity in the music sector.
+We will anonymously record your answers, and connect them to the answers of more than 28,000 people who answered these questions earlier.

+{{% callout note %}}
+How to fill out this survey?
+- EN on Google Forms (will be our free tool)
+- IT su Google Forms (sarà il nostro strumento gratuito)
+- Both lanugages on SurveyMonkey (free for now)
+{{% /callout %}}

 #### In your opinion, are inequalities between women and men nowadays very widespread, fairly widespread, fairly rare or very rare in the country where you live?